-3. What is guest posting in SEO?
+3. How is guest posting relevant to SEO?

 You can have the highest-quality content in the world on your site, but you also need to have backlinks for Google to identify you as a trustworthy site.
 Specifically, you need links coming in from multiple domains.